 Origin of the Calla Lily Name

-The calla lily is not actually a lily, but a separate genus.
-Although the calla lily was known in ancient Rome, it was first catalogued in modern times, probably in the mid-1700s, and misnamed by the famous Swedish botanist Carolus Linneaus.
+In the 18th century the flower was misnamed by the famous Swedish botanist Carolus Linneaus.
+The calla lily is actually not a true lily.
 Later the German botanist Karl Koch found the error and established a new genus, zantedeschia, for the calla lily and related flowers.

 Growing Calla Lilies

+Calla lilies are native to Africa.
+They are a corm-based plant with disc-shaped bulbs.
 The calla lily is a flowering genus of twenty-eight species growing mostly in marshy areas.
+Calla lilies reproduce by creating clusters of smaller bulbs at the top and bottom of the central corm.
 The calla lily grows continuously in water and can survive mild frost.
 Calla lilies make hardy cut plants and can survive for quite a while in vases.

 On the African island Madagascar, the calla lily thrives due to the steady temperatures and moderate seasons.
 Calla lilies will bloom all year around as long as they have a sufficient supply of water, energy and nutrition.
-Read more about pink flower color meaning.

-Selected Floral Art & Gifts
+Floral Art & Gifts

 Brighten up any space with gifts and décor featuring beautiful flowers!
 Find posters, prints, canvases and more.
 See all floral art & gifts.
 Other prints and gifts include yoga symbols, Eastern deities, yantras, universe art, landscapes, sun paintings and more.
 See All Products & Gifts.